 - Open the browser and go to gear menu.

-- Select Internet options and click on Advanced tab and click Reset button.
+- Select Internet options and click on Advanced tab and click the Reset button.

 These are the ways to fix “windows defender blocked by group policy” error.
 Hope they work for you.